 |Implementing Public Health Programs and Interventions in the Global South (for students in the Global Health Concentration only, to be taken instead of PHP2355)|

 |Students must complete the following two half credit courses:|

 A five-year integrated Undergraduate/MPH (UG/MPH) program is also offered.
 This rigorous program in professional public health education is open to Brown undergraduates in any concentration.
 Students accepted into the program will complete the degree requirements for both their undergraduate degree and an MPH degree in a five-year period.
 Students must take 12 total course credits toward the MPH (5.5 during their first four years and 6.5 courses in the fifth year).
 For more information, please visit: https://www.brown.edu/academics/public-health/mph/ugmph.

 Dual Degree Program: Master of Public Health (MPH) and Master of Public Affairs (MPA)

 The School of Public Health and the Watson Institute for International and Public Affairs also offer a dual-degree Master of Public Health (MPH) and Master of Public Affairs (MPA) program.
-Emphasizing a learning by doing approach, this rigorous, program will offer highly qualified applicants the opportunity to gain training in public health and public policy to prepare them to address the critical health policy issues in the United States and throughout the world.
-The dual degree program starts in summer and includes 21 courses (13 full courses and 8 half courses) as well as an internship, a Global Policy Experience (required, non-credit) and a master's thesis.
+Emphasizing a learning by doing approach, this rigorous program will offer highly qualified applicants the opportunity to gain training in public health and public policy to prepare them to address the critical health policy issues in the United States and throughout the world.
+The dual degree program starts in summer and includes 17 course credits (14 full courses and 6 half courses) as well as an internship and a master's thesis.
 Students will benefit from the rich academic resources at the Watson Institute and the School of Public Health, as well as their extensive applied learning programs in Rhode Island, as well as throughout the United States and the world.

 Program and admissions information can be found here: https://www.brown.edu/academics/public-health/mph/mph-mpa